minerport/SAPMasternodeSetup/README.md

 ```

 * * *

-This script has been ported from the Reden Masternode Setup by Allroad.

-If you found this script and masternode setup guide helpful...

-...please donate REDEN to: **RCdYg5yq3YfymwrZi8EMBSFHxcwR7acniS**

-or just come to our pool to mine REDEN: https://fasterpool.com
+Thank you for using the script!

+...make sure to check back for updates!

+If you feel like donating, bring your hash to https://fasterpool.com
 We have 0% fees and hourly payouts!

---Allroad
+Authors:  AllroadAllroad [FasterPool.com], -Dwigt-